 The Solar-Dripper was tested in France, Switzerland, Canada, Burkina Faso, Masagascar and in now distributed in Uzbekistan for farmers nears the Aral Sea.

 Watering maintained during cloudy weather> already about 30% loss

-This loss due to lack of flow modulation is the first problem of automatic watering systems using simple timers, porous cones or gravity diffusers in a continuous mode like perfusion.If the watering flow is not modulated, the watering system will lose about 30% water with unwanted watering during cloudy days.
+This loss due to lack of flow modulation is the first problem of automatic watering systems using simple timers, porous cones or gravity diffusers in a continuous mode like a perfusion.If the watering flow is not modulated, the watering system will lose about 30% water with unwanted watering during cloudy days.
 A 24-hour continuous drip irrigation mode can even affect the plants health by causing root rott due to asphyxia.

 The patented Solar-Dripper technology eliminates unwanted watering.
 It adjusts the watering flow continuously.
 Regular watering pauses ensure proper ground oxygenation.
 During cloudy days, the Solar-Dripper is not triggered by a rise in temperature and the flow almost stops.
 Example of daily temperature cycle:

 These two videos demonstrate the modulation.
-The first one shows the Solar-Dripper watering tomato plants during a sunny day.
+The first one shows the ORIAZ Solar-Dripper watering tomato plants during a sunny day.
 But the second video shows the same system stopped during a rainy day.